Weight Watchers Under the Spotlight

 Quite simply you find a meeting in a convenient location for you, join the class and then attend once a week.
 At your first meeting, you’ll agree your weight loss goals with your leader and find out more about the two eating plans.

-There’s an initial joining fee of £9, then each weekly class costs £4.95 or £4.25 if you are 60 or over.
+Weekly class costs £31.45 per month, which includes access to weekly meetings, the online site and their app.
 However, at certain times of the year there are sometimes offers available.
 Finding your nearest class is easy too.
 Simply log on to the Weight Watchers website and enter your postcode or call the hotline.
 You don’t need to make an appointment – simply turn up.

 Weight Watchers offers an online alternative for people who don’t want to attend weekly meetings.
 Becoming an online member gives you access to the WW Flex and SmartPoints Plan, a Points Calculator, a Weight Tracker, progress charts, recipes, weekly emails and message boards.